Video is essential for teaching, training, sharing knowledge, and explaining concepts. No matter who your audience is, video helps them learn better.

 Wouldn’t it be nice if it were that easy?

 Unfortunately, most of the music you own is effectively off-limits.
-That music is copyrighted and, if you use it, you’ll owe the copyright owner money (called “royalties”) for every time someone views your video.
+That music is copyrighted (owned by someone else) and, if you use it, you’ll owe the copyright owner money (called “royalties”) for every time someone views your video.

-Ever wonder why your local Applebee’s can’t just sing “Happy Birthday To You” when it’s your birthday?
+Ever wonder why restaurants always seem to have their own birthday song rather than just singing “Happy Birthday To You” when it’s your birthday?
 Same reason.
-Someone actually owns the rights to that song and Applebee’s would have to pay royalties every time it was sung in their restaurants.
+Someone actually owned the rights to that song until 2016 and restaurants would have had to pay royalties every time it was sung in their restaurants.

 So where do you find the music you can use?
 Well, unless you want to compose your own music, the easiest answer lies in royalty-free music.